bcit-ltc/infrastructure-documentation/docs/1_workflow-details/deployment-packages.md

 The pipeline will look for an image in your project's registry and deploy it with sane defaults.

 You may need to make changes to your deployment package to run the pipeline successfully, but thankfully this effort is only required once.
-When your deployment package is configured correctly, it's effectively "set and forget"!

-## `staging` and `production` Deployment Package Overlays
+## `latest` and `stable` Deployment Package Overlays

-After you have a working `dev` overlay, most of the "heavy lifting" is done.
-Make two copies of the `dev` overlay and rename the folders to `staging` and `production`, respectively.
+After you have a working `review` overlay, most of the "heavy lifting" is done.
+Make two copies of the `review` overlay and rename the folders to `latest` and `stable`, respectively.

-The biggest differences between `staging`/`production` overlays and the `dev` overlay has to do with routing and security.
-If your application uses any kind of secret, you should be storing and retrieving these from Vault.
+The biggest differences between `latest`/`stable` overlays and the `review` overlay has to do with routing and security.
+If your application uses any kind of secret, you should be storing and retrieving these from Vault (see [secrets](../0_development-workflow/secrets.md)).

-!!! tip "Retrieving secrets from Vault"

-    Use the following annotations in your `staging`/`production` overlay `deployment.yaml` file to configure automatic secret retrieval:

-    ```
-        spec:
-        ...
-          template:
-            metadata:
-              annotations:
-                vault.hashicorp.com/agent-inject: 'true'
-                vault.hashicorp.com/role: '{projectName}-production-kubeauthbot'
-                vault.hashicorp.com/agent-inject-secret-config: 'web-apps/data/{projectName}'
-                vault.hashicorp.com/agent-inject-template-config: |
-                  {{ with secret "web-apps/data/{projectName}" -}}
-                  {secretKey}="{{ .Data.data.{secretKey} }}"
-                  {{- end }}
-    ```

-In terms of routing, most of it is taken care-of automatically, but if you need a unique URL, you may need to setup an additional **public-endpoint** (ingress) rule.